-Sources: Issuer and Moody's Investors Service
+Sources: EBV and Moody's Investors Service

-EBV's liquidity rose to €123 million as of March 2022 (from €58 million a year earlier), and liquidity lines and money market instruments are regularly used to manage its liquidity needs.
+EBV's liquidity declined to €73 million as of March 2023 (from €123 million a year earlier), and liquidity lines and money market instruments are regularly used to manage its liquidity needs.
 However, its legal status and regulatory treatment allow favourable access to funding.
-EBV's strong standing is also reflected by the fact that it pays just a few basis points more than the German government when refinancing its debt.
+EBV's strong standing is also reflected by the fact that it pays a few basis points more than the German government when refinancing its debt.
 This reflects investors' demand and EBV's status as a public-sector issuer.